 b) cause substantial emotional distress pertaining to death; bodily injury; or continued harassment.

 Stalking is a type of sexual violence that can lead to physical or sexual assault.
 It is a crime in all states.
 Stalking behaviors include, but are not limited to:

-If you think you are being exploited, harassed or stalked, and are in immediate danger, please call 911 or x5555.
-If you are not in immediate danger, then please contact Becca Bishopric, Coordinator for Health Promotion – Violence Prevention and Response at 336-278-5009 or through email at firstname.lastname@example.org.
+If you believe you are being exploited, harassed or stalked and are in danger, call 911 for immediate response.
+If you are not in immediate danger, contact the Coordinators for Violence Response at 336-278-5009 or through email for confidential support and advocacy.